thiagofa/pyrise/README.md

 Work in progress
 -------------------
 Please bear in mind that this module is not quite finished.
-While I've covered People, Companies, Deals, Tags, Notes, Emails pretty well, I haven't even begun work on Cases, Comments, Tasks, Users, Groups, Memberships, Account operations, or Custom Fields.
-If you want to contribute please let me know.
+If you want to contribute to finishing it out, please feel free.
+As it is, we're just building feature as we need them.

+###Completed objects

+* People
+* Companies
+* Deals
+* Tags
+* Notes
+* Emails

+###Not implemented yet:

+* Cases
+* Comments
+* Tasks
+* Users
+* Groups
+* Memberships
+* Account operations
+* Custom Fields

 Installation